 Cash flows from operating activities consist of net loss adjusted for certain non-cash items and changes in assets and liabilities.
-Net cash used in operating activities was \$757,000 for the three months ended March 31, 2008 compared to \$623,000 for the three months ended March 31, 2007.
-The decrease in cash flows from operating activities of \$134,000 compared to the three months ended March 31, 2007 was primarily due to decreased cash provided by accrued compensation, taxes payable, and deferred revenue, and partially offset by increased cash provided by accounts receivable and decreased amortization of acquired intangible assets of \$1.8 million as a result of certain intangible assets becoming fully amortized.
+Net cash used in operating activities was \$330,000 for the three months ended March 31, 2009, a decrease of \$427,000 compared to \$757,000 for the three months ended March 31, 2008, primarily due to a higher net loss and changes in taxes payable and other accrued liabilities, partially offset by decreases in both accounts receivable and prepaid expenses and other assets.